emmanuellasa/Schur_Decomposition_20/README.md

 such that in those graphs, there is a vertex v0 with nine neighborhoord and the other vertices is either a neighborhood of v0 or neighborhoord of its neigborhoord.
 - Then we generate the Schur decompositions of each graph
-- We finally generate all partitions $\lambda$ in the chromatic function of the graphs with negative coefficients in Schur decomposition.
+- We finally generate all partitions $ \lambda $ in the chromatic function of the graphs with negative coefficients in Schur decomposition.

 # Requirements